|Stage of legislative progress

-Article 20 of the Spanish Data Protection Draft Bill regulates the credit information systems.
-The processing of personal data by credit information systems in relation to a breach of financial, monetary or credit obligations will be lawful as long as the following including but not limited requirements are met:
+Article 20 of the Spanish Data Protection Draft Bill regulates credit information systems.
+The processing of personal data by credit information systems in relation to a breach of financial, monetary or credit obligations will be lawful as long as the following (including but not limited) requirements are met:

-a) The data have been provided by the creditor;
+a) The data has been provided by the creditor;

-b) The data are related to a true, due and payable doubt;
+b) The data is related to a true, due and payable doubt;

 c) The creditor has informed the data subject in their agreement or when claiming the payment about the possibilities of the debtor to be included in these lists; and

-d) The data are kept in the system during a 5 years period and only as long as the breach is not remedied.
+d) The data is kept in the system during a 5 years period and only as long as the breach is not remedied.

 II.
 Data Processing Agreements

-The data processing agreements executed before the 25th May 2018, will be effective during the term contained therein; in case of data processing agreements of indeterminate length, they will be effective four years after they were entered into.
+The Spanish Royal Decree-Law provides that data processing agreements executed before the 25th May 2018, will continue to be effective during its term; in case of data processing agreements of indeterminate length, they will be effective until 25 May 2022.